You can borrow a lot with your library card!

-- You can also set up text message alerts and view the status of items you’ve requested by logging in to your account.
+- In addition to renewing and requesting, you can set up a username, text message alerts, and view the status of items you’ve checked out or requested by logging in to your account.

 - Once you’ve been notified the item has arrived, you have four days to come pick it up.